A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 • Quantity Over Quality: The sheer volume of Netflix Originals often overshadows the gems, leaving viewers sifting through mediocrity.

 Netflix’s inability to spice things up mirrors that of a chef who keeps reusing the same seasoning.
-It works for a although, but eventually, even the most loyal diners crave variety.
+It works for a while, but eventually, even the most loyal diners crave variety.

 Netflix, Making Awkward Recommendations Since… Well, Always”